 Black belts are perhaps the most well-known symbols in martial arts and in taekwondo schools specifically.
+In fact, across the world of black belt martial arts, the colour black is recognized as a symbol of dedication, control, and readiness to advance deeper into the discipline.
 Earning a black belt at a taekwondo school earns you some degree of respect among those who attend the dojang and with the wider public.
 However, there are some misconceptions about what these belts signify and whether they should be your ultimate goal.

 Black belts do hold slightly different meanings in different martial arts.
 In general, they mean that the person who obtained the black belt has learned all of the essential movements and practices of martial art.